NethServer/docs/administrator-manual/en/mail.rst

   https://<HOST_IP>:980/rspamd

-For more informations on Rspamd, please read the :ref:`rspamd-section` page.
+For more information on Rspamd, please read the :ref:`rspamd-section` page.

 .. only:: nscom